 Revoking a Living Will

 A Living Will can be revoked in a number of ways.
 Tearing it up, marking it "revoked" or "canceled" will also serve to revoke this will, so long as the Declarant intended that it be revoked.
-We have provided one method by which to demonstrate how to revoke your Living Will in writing: Revocation of Living Will.
+We have provided one method by which to revoke your Living Will in writing - a Revocation of Living Will.

 Several other ways to revoke a Living Will may not be so clear, and might surprise you.
-For instance, by making a new Living Will, you might revoke the previous Living Will.
+First, by making a new Living Will, you might revoke a previous Living Will.

 In some instances, a court might indicate that a person's circumstances changed so much from the time the first Living Will was made, that this "changed circumstances" standard should be used to determine that the Living Will may be considered revoked.
 Of course, significant proof at the time of a legal battle would have to be presented by the person seeking to have the Living Will revoked.
 But it happens all the time.

-Thus, it is critically important that if you are preparing a Living Will and a Durable Power of Attorney For Healthcare you should prepare all of the documents regarding this subject at the same time, and that any updates or changes be made to the whole group of documents.
+Thus, it is critically important that if you are preparing a Living Will and a Durable Power of Healthcare [see the next section] you should prepare all of the documents regarding this subject at the same time, and that any updates or changes be made to the whole group of documents.
 It is important to realize that the changes in one may impact the effectiveness of the other.

 Finally, there are some states that automatically revoke a Living Will after a number of years.
 Regardless of whether you have one, if it is more than the number of years set by the state, there may be a problem with it being honored at the time you seek to implement the provisions of this document.
 Your state's laws should be consulted to make certain that you know of any such provisions.